General Topics

 d.
 Dexmedetomidine is commonly used as a sedative agent

 e.
-Insertion of a urinary catheter is not always required
+Insertion of a urinary catheter is not always required - When managing patients with an implanted DBS:

 a.
 A magnet should be readily available to deactivate the DBS during surgery